-In general, students are not required to have the approval of an Academic Advisor and/or Financial Aid Specialist to drop/add courses.
+In general, students are not required to have the approval of an Academic Advisor and/or the Office of Student Financial Services to drop/add courses.
 However, students who have a hold on their account such as a financial or academic hold are required to gain approval from their Academic Advisor/Financial Aid Specialist.
 Holds to students' accounts are indicated on the student portal at https://my.peirce.edu under the My Classes tab.